 John J Osborn (1917 – 2014) was an American intensivist, pediatrician and inventor.

-Introduced and refined continuous haemodynamic computer monitoring of postoperative cardiac patients and was at the forefront of the development of the intensive car unit.
+Osborn developed and refined his ‘heart-lung machine‘ with Dr. Gerbode and the Stanford cardiothoracic team.
+He introduced and continuous hemodynamic computer monitoring of postoperative cardiac patients and was at the forefront of the development of the intensive care unit.

 Osborn published over 130 papers although he considered ‘only three or four of these to be of any importance.’

-- 1937 – Undergraduate degree Biology, Princeton University
+- 1937 – Undergraduate degree in Biology, Princeton University

 - 1943 – Graduated Medical school, Johns Hopkins

-- WW II – Army medical officer for a field artillery battalions
+- 1945 – Army medical officer for a field artillery battalion in Philippines

 - 1946 – Assistant Professor of Pediatrics, New York University College of Medicine